NandosUK/infrastructure-terraform-modules/gcp/sftp-server/README.md

 - `deploymentmanager.googleapis.com`
 - `runtimeconfig.googleapis.com`

+## Configuring the SFTP Server

+Once provisioned via terraform, the server still needs to be configured with users, linked to the cloud storage bucket, and some other stuff.
+Go to the IP address generated, create an admin user, and then follow the rest of the setup guide.
+It's pretty simple.

 ## Accessing the SFTP Server

 You can access the SFTP server using an SFTP client, such as [FileZilla](https://filezilla-project.org/) or the `sftp` command in your terminal.
 Use the following information: